cupnoodle/fluffyes/53-download-files-sequentially.md

 class DownloadOperation : Operation {

   // declare the download task as variable
-  // so we can call self.task?.resume() to start the download
+  // so we can call self.task.resume() to start the download
-  // and also call self.task?.cancel() to cancel the download if needed
+  // and also call self.task.cancel() to cancel the download if needed
+  // assume the task will never be nil since it will be created during init()

-  var task : URLSessionDownloadTask?
+  private var task : URLSessionDownloadTask!
 }
 ```